Having to cancel conferences or events? Here's 4 virtual alternatives

 We have loads of experience in this area, and even have a virtual workshop on the topic of facilitating virtual meetings.
 As above, we will also be uploading more on this topic over the coming weeks.

-In the meanwhile, if you want one key tip that will instantly boost participant engagement in your virtual meetings, it’s this; get everyone to turn their webcams on.
+In the meanwhile, if you want one key tip that will instantly boost participant engagement in your virtual meeting, it’s this; get everyone to turn their webcams on.
 No excuses.

 Tell them in advance, so everyone has the opportunity to get themselves and their environment ready, to shut the dog or children in the other room, and neaten themselves up.
 This can make all the difference and you will be surprised at how rapidly the engagement improves.